 #01 Family fun in the Yorkshire Dales

 The owner of Nurse Cherry Cottage Louise Waller lives in York with her family and originally bought Nurse Cherry Cottage as a retreat where her boys could make the most of the Yorkshire Dales countryside.
 The location in Reeth was perfect for them to go biking and kayaking in the River Swale – it’s just an hour from York and is also full of nice pubs and coffee shops.
-What more could you want?
+A family holiday in Reeth ticks all the boxes!

 #02 Mountain biking (or a gentler cycle ride)